- What is a naloxone opioid overdose prevention kit?

 Bootleg (illicit) fentanyl

 Bootleg fentanyl is the non-prescription version of the drug.
 This street drug is extremely dangerous and can be found in multiple forms such as straight powder, in a press pill or hidden in other street drugs like cocaine, crystal meth, or heroin.
+Recently, it has been detected in the drug known as purple, purp, purple fentanyl or purple heroin.
 It can also be sold on the street as a different form of counterfeit pain medication like Oxycontin or Percocet.
 The fact is you never really know what you’re getting when you buy street drugs.